dibyendumajumdar/nanojit/README.md

-b) If a virtual register is being defined before the loop entry point, and used inside a loop, then it's live range must cover the whole loop. the frontend compiler must insert LIR_live at the loop jumps (back edges) to extend the live range.
+b) If a virtual register is being defined before the loop entry point, and used inside a loop, then it's live range must cover the whole loop.
+The frontend compiler must insert LIR_live at the loop jumps (back edges) to extend the live range.
 If the virtual registers are not marked as live then the register allocator may incorrectly reuse the register.